agathoklisx/libved/README.md

    *  $logon: jtywu$
    *  Simple Editor written in C using Linked List with undo

-   Code snippets from outer sources should mention this source on top of those blocks; if not, I'm sorry but this is probably an omission and should be fixed.
+   Other code snippets from outer sources should mention this source on top of those blocks; if not, I'm sorry but this is probably an omission and should be fixed.